belkinsa/SenseOpenness/posts/elementary-os-first-look.md

 .. description:
 .. type: text
 -->
+**December 21, 2019** I'm writing a new blog post about elementary OS after few days use.
+This blog post is simply the first look at the OS after an hour of use.

 Over the last decade, I noticed that I became a minimalist from really wanting to customize and have eye-candy.
 It's either that I matured from the awkward pre-teen and teen years or my thinking changed organically.
 But it's for the good of things as I noticed that I do tend to over think and over complicate my work flow.
 I also started to dislike Ubuntu over the last year or so.
 Recently, one of the YouTubers that follow,  Schykle, posted a [review](https://youtu.be/89hzz4HJUJg) on the most recent release of [elementary OS](https://elementary.io/), 5.1 codenamed Hera.
 That video alone made want to try it out which I did.
 After a hour of using it, I fell in love of it and installed it with no issues- even though I never have installation issues, I tend to have issues from updates.
 I will talk about it and share my top five apps.